pubnub/angular-js/blog_02.md

 # Next Steps: Presence & Message History with the PubNub AngularJS Library

-A couple weeks ago, we posted our [first blog entry|http://www.pubnub.com/blog/real-time-angularjs-sdk-for-developers/] on using PubNub with AngularJS, a fast-growing and highly productive library for web application development in JavaScript.
+A couple weeks ago, we posted our [using PubNub with AngularJS SDK for Real-time](http://www.pubnub.com/blog/real-time-angularjs-sdk-for-developers/) which is a fast-growing and highly productive library for web application development in JavaScript.
 Since then, there has been no slowing down in the adoption or development of AngularJS or PubNub: AngularJS recently released 1.2.10, and PubNub is up to version 3.5.48.